Skip to main content

 • Primary ELT Methods II: Developing Literacy Skills

 The EdUHK’s General Education programme prepares students to be active agents of change, by broadening their intellectual horizons, helping them make connections among different areas of knowledge and between their formal studies and life outside the classroom, and strengthening their capacity for sound thinking and good judgement.
-It offers a varied but balanced mix of individual courses across a range of subject areas and disciplines, set within an integrated structure of (i) General Education Foundation Course, (ii) Experiential Learning, (iii) General Education Breadth Courses, and (iv) University ePortfolio with a total of 22 credit points (cps).
+It offers a varied but balanced mix of individual courses across a range of subject areas and disciplines, set within an integrated structure of (i) General Education Foundation Course, (ii) Experiential Learning, (iii) General Education Breadth Courses, and (iv) University ePortfolio, with a total of 22 credit points (cps).

-The Final Year Project comprises of two courses:
+The Final Year Project comprises two courses:

-• Honours Project I / Capstone Project I: Introduction of research methods and proposal
+• Honours Project I / Capstone Project I: Introduction of Research Methods and Proposal

 • Honours Project II / Capstone Project II: A one-year project to be conducted in the final year.